La Trappe Abbey: After the French revolution

 The abbey did not escape the general fate of religious houses under the French Revolution.
 Pursuant to the decree of 13 February 1790 against the religious orders of France, the abbey was suppressed.
 Some of the monks were martyred.
 Others, under the novice master, Dom Augustin de Lestrange, went into exile, initially at La Valsainte Charterhouse in Switzerland.

 The French government sold the abbey as national property.
 After the Bourbon Restoration, de Lestrange purchased the property back in 1815.
 When the religious community returned, the brothers found the premises in a ruinous state.
 They rebuilt the monastery in its entirety and the new church was consecrated on 30 August 1832.

 The abbey's reputation as a place of retreat continued.
 It attracted both the Count of Artois, afterwards Charles X and Louis Philippe in 1847.

 In 1880 the Trappists were expelled under French laws against religious institutions, but after a couple of years, they were able to return.
 The monastery was entirely rebuilt under the 45th abbot, Dom Etienne Salasc; the new church was consecrated on 30 August 1895.

 In 1975 the abbey was registered as a Monument historique.

 Present day

 The buildings, in Neo-Gothic style, are still occupied by the Trappist community, under the leadership of abbot Dom Guerric Reitz-Séjotte, appointed in 2004.
 La Trappe Abbey directly supervises four other Trappist houses, at Bellefontaine in Anjou, Timadeuc in Brittany, Échourgnac in Dordogne, and Tre Fontane in Italy.
+In March 2026, the monks announced that they may depart from the abbey in 2028.
+A reason provided for this choice is a lack of vocations to the religious life.